syncom/twitbot-iwpt/README.md

 # twitbot-iwpt: What Prime Is Today?

-A Twitter bot that tweets, if the current date in ISO 8601 format without the hyphens (e.g., 20170913) is a prime number.
+A Twitter bot that tweets, if the current date in ISO 8601 format, without the hyphens (e.g., 20170913), is a prime number.
 For example, on September 1, 2017, it would tweet

 ```
 Today 20170901 is a prime